Framfield Allotments Association (London Borough of Ealing) Constitution

 8.1.
 All monies raised by or on behalf of the Association shall be applied to further the objects of the Association and for no other purpose.

 8.2.
-The Treasurer shall keep proper account of the finances of the Association and shall open a bank account in the name of the Association.
+The Treasurer shall keep proper account of the finances of the Association and shall maintain a bank account in the name of the Association.

-8.3 The accounts shall be audited or independently examined at least once a year by auditors/independent examiners appointed by the Annual General Meeting.
+8.3 The accounts shall be audited or independently examined at least once a year by auditors/independent examiners.

 8.4 If, for any reason, the Association should dissolve, any monies held by the Association will be distributed to other local Associations for the benefit of allotments.